ngdplnk/PyStocking/README.md

 **PyStocking is an independent software and is not affiliated with any third-party brands or services.**

+PyStocking uses <a href="https://www.flaticon.com/free-icons/stock" title="'Stock' Icons on Flaticon">'Ready Stock' icon created by Hilmy Abiyyu A. - Flaticon</a> - Licensed under the [Flaticon License](https://www.flaticon.com/legal#nav-flaticon-agreement)

-Licensed under [Elastic License 2.0](https://github.com/ngdplnk/PyStocking/blob/main/LICENSE) - Copyright © 2025 ngdplnk
+PyStocking is licensed under [Elastic License 2.0](https://github.com/ngdplnk/PyStocking/blob/main/LICENSE) - Copyright © 2025 ngdplnk